martinvonz/jj/docs/glossary.md

 objects are defined recursively; each tree object only has the files and directories contained directly in the directory it represents.

-## Tracked branches and tracking branches
+## Tracked bookmarks and tracking bookmarks

-A remote branch can be made "tracked" with the `jj branch track` command.
-This results in a "tracking" local branch that tracks the remote branch.
+A remote bookmark can be made "tracked" with the `jj bookmark track` command.
+This results in a "tracking" local bookmark that tracks the remote bookmark.

-See [the branches documentation](branches.md#terminology-summary) for a more detailed definition of these terms.
+See [the bookmarks documentation](bookmarks.md#terminology-summary) for a more detailed definition of these terms.

 ## Visible commits